 Students will fulfill the Dress A Girl mission by making dolls that are given to girls around the world along with dresses made by the Dress A Girl Association of Rochester.
 The dresses assist in eliminating poverty and show the value of each girl.
 In some areas of the world, this reduces child trafficking.

-French Club, open to all students in grades 6-12, meets at 7:20 a.m. once per month.
+French Club, open to all students in grades 6-12, meets monthly/biweekly beginning in October through May.
 Activities take place both on and off campus and center on ways of better understanding and enjoying the French way of life.
 Examples of past activities include, visiting the French House at Nazareth College, watching/discussing French movies, going to a French restaurant, celebrating French holidays, and more.
 Any high school student who is studying French is both encouraged and welcome to join.

 How will performing Improv help?
 We develop quicker thinking abilities.
 We learn to control our nerves, to increase our thinking, and positive reactions in any situation.
 Your college and job interviews will be more successful.
 You will learn to read body language, increase self-confidence, and keep building your foundation of knowledge and be proud of who you are.
 The best part: Practice all of this while LAUGHING!

 Mercy Jazz Band is open to all Mercy musicians and their family members with at least three years of experience with their instrument.
 The Mercy Jazz Band is a community-based group and meets twice per month on Thursdays from 5:30 to 7 p.m.
 The Jazz Band performs several styles of jazz including: swing, rock, Latin, funk, and blues at two concerts each year.
 All different types of instruments are accepted.
 No prior jazz experience required.
 Come be a part of a community-based ensemble that focuses on basic jazz skills, improvisation skills, and performing jazz standards!